zavodil/random-ark/README.md

-# Test WASM - Random Number Generator
+# Get Random - WASI Example

-Simple WASM module for testing NEAR Offshore platform.
+Simple WASM binary for testing NEAR Offshore platform with WASI support.

 ## Description

-Generates a random number in the specified range using `getrandom` library.
+Generates a random number in the specified range using `rand` crate with WASI random source.
+Reads input from stdin and writes output to stdout.

 ## Input Format